City of Dreams

 City of Dreams, a stage musical, was inspired by the journey in 1914 of a young bare-knuckle boxer named Michael Conway from County Mayo, Ireland, to Butte, Montana, to work in one of the copper mines.
 Michael was the great uncle of the musical's composer, Séamus Egan.

-City of Dreams explores the plights of immigrants and of those who do society's hardest, dirtiest, and most dangerous work.
-Its music - ranging from Celtic-inspired reels and ballads, to spirituals, to roots-infused porch music and songs of the American dance hall - examines the ways in which the brave and ambitious sacrifice themselves so that those who come later may thrive.
+City of Dreams explores the plights of immigrants, of descendants of slaves, and of those who do society's hardest, dirtiest, and most dangerous work.
+Its music - from Celtic-inspired reels and ballads, to spirituals, to roots-infused porch music and songs of the American dance hall - examines the ways in which the brave and ambitious sacrifice themselves so that those who come later may thrive.

 Learn more here: